ShivangDave/hosting-images-rails-react/README.md

-# How to host images Rails + React
+# How to host images?
+Rails + React
 - Let's learn how to upload images and associate 'em to an instance while using `React` as your frontend and `Rails API` as backend.